yurilewd/BRC-MovementPlus/README.md

  - Place the MovementPlus.dll into the \BepInEx\plugins folder, if you have BepInEx installed correctly this folder should already exist
  - Launch the game<br>

- - Alternatively you can use r2modman and let that handle the entire process for you, it can be found [here](google.com)
+ - Alternatively you can use r2modman and let that handle the entire process for you, it can be found [here](https://thunderstore.io/c/bomb-rush-cyberfunk/p/ebkr/r2modman/)

 ## Configuration
  There are multiple ways to edit the config, make sure you've run the game with the mod at least once.
-The simplest is to just use the built in config editor in r2modman to edit the config.
-You can instead edit it manually, you can find the config file in the \BepInEx\config folder, it should be named com.yuril.MovementPlus.cfg.
-Finally you can use [this](https://github.com/BepInEx/BepInEx.ConfigurationManager) tool to edit the values in-game in real time, some changes may only take effect on entering a new area however.
+ - The simplest is to just use the built in config editor in r2modman to edit the config.
+ - You can edit it manually, you can find the config file in the \BepInEx\config folder, it should be named com.yuril.
+MovementPlus.cfg.
+ - You can use [this](https://github.com/BepInEx/BepInEx.ConfigurationManager) tool to edit the values in-game in real time, some changes may only take effect on entering a new area however.
--

  ## Credits
  Make sure to thank _the boys_ for all their work.